frdomains/ADBHelper/README.md

 # ADBHelper
 ### adb easy edition
-you can move with arrows in the app
+you can move with arrows inside the app